jengle-dev/StudentProject_UI/README.md

 ### Steps that had to be done first
 1. Install Angular CLI: `npm install -g @angular/cli`
 2. Go to project folder and create new angular project `ng new angular12`

+**2/23/2025 Update @ 2:17 PM CST** - Cannot get Angular to install.
+Cannot change the environment variables to allow "ng".
+Was only able to add "npm" to the local variable and not global.
+Angular is required for the BDS.